l7mp/learning-go/99-labs/03-splitdim/README.md

    }
    ```

+   > **Note**
+   >
-   > **Note**: This is an internal API: we don't want people to import and use these internal data structures.
+   > This is an internal API: we don't want people to import and use these internal data structures.
 Technically, therefore, we should place these definitions, and the implementations we will create later, into a new package under `internal/`, which, recall, cannot be imported from outside the main package.
 We will spare this now for simplicity, but in practice always be aware of what's public and what's private in your code.

-> ✅ **Check**:
+> ✅ **Check**
 >
 > Run the below test to check whether you have successfully completed the exercise.
 If all goes well, you should see the output `PASS`.
 > ``` sh